Morgan Horse: Profile and Information

 Morgan horse played many roles in American history of the 19th century, being used as coach horses, harness racing, general riding animals, and cavalry horses during the American Civil War on both sides of the conflict.

-Morgan horse inspired other major American breeds such as the American quarter horse, Tennessee walking horse and the Standardbred.
+Morgan’s horse inspired other major American breeds, such as the American quarter horse, Tennessee walking horse, and the Standardbred.

 They were exported to other countries during the 19th and 20th centuries, including England, where the Morgan horse influenced the Hackney horse’s breeding.

-The first breed registry was founded in 1909, and many organizations have formed in the US, Europe and Oceania since then.
+The first breed registry was founded in 1909, and many organizations have been formed in the US, Europe, and Oceania since then.
 In 2005, there were estimated to be over 175,000 Morgan horses globally.

-The Morgan horse is a small elegant breed of colour, commonly bay, black or chestnut.
-However, they come in several colours, including some pinto variants.
+The Morgan horse is a small, elegant breed of color, commonly bay, black or chestnut.
+However, they come in several colors, including some pinto variants.
 The breed is renowned for its versatility, being used in both English and Western disciplines.

-The Morgan is Vermont’s state animal, Massachusetts’ state horse, and Rhode Island’s state mammal.
-Popular children’s authors have portrayed the breed in their books, including Marguerite Henry and Ellen Feld.
+The Morgan is Vermont’s state animal, Massachusetts’ horse, and Rhode Island’s mammal.
+Popular children’s authors, including Marguerite Henry and Ellen Feld, have portrayed the breed in their books.
 Henry’s Justin Morgan horse was later made into a Disney movie.

 Breeding characteristic

-It has strong legs, an expressive head with a straight or slightly convex profile and broad forehead.
+It has strong legs, an expressive head with a straight or slightly convex profile, and a broad forehead.

-The back is short, with a long and well-muscled croup, the hindquarters are strongly muscled.
-The tail is attached high, gracefully and straight.
+The back is short, with a long and well-muscled croup, and the hindquarters are strongly muscled.
+The tail is attached high, gracefully, and straight.

-Morgan horse tends to be a powerful, strong horse, and the breed is well regarded as a simple keeper.
-The breed’s height level ranges from 14.1 – 15.2 hands (57 – 62 inches, 145 – 157 cm), with some people above and below.
+Morgan’s horse tends to be powerful, and the breed is well regarded as a simple keeper.
+The breed’s height ranges from 14.1 – 15.2 hands (57 – 62 inches, 145 – 157 cm), with some people above and below.

-The gaits are animated, elastic, square, and collected, with a flat front and rear legs, particularly the trot.
-A few Morgan horse are gaited, meaning that an intermediate speed gait other than the trot such as the rack, foxtrot, or pace can be performed.
+The gaits are animated, elastic, square, and collected, with flat front and rear legs, particularly the trot.
+A few Morgan horses are gaited, meaning an intermediate speed gait other than the trot, such as the rack, foxtrot, or pace, can be performed.

-The United States Equestrian Federation states that a Morgan horse is distinctive for its stamina & vigour, character as well as eagerness, and a healthy natural way of moving.
+The United States Equestrian Federation states that a Morgan horse is distinctive for its stamina & vigor, character as well as eagerness, and a healthy natural way of moving.

 The breed has a reputation for intellect, bravery, and a pleasant disposition.
-Registered Morgan horses obtain varieties of colour that include Gray, roan, dun, silver dapple, and cream dilutions such as palomino, buckskin, cremello and perlino are less common colours.
+Registered Morgan horses obtain varieties of color that include Gray, roan, dun, silver dapple, and cream dilutions such as palomino, buckskin, cremello, and perlino are less common colors.

-In addition, three patterns of pinto colours are also recognized, including sabino, frame overo, and splashed white.
+In addition, three patterns of pinto colors are also recognized, including sabino, frame overo, and splashed white.
 However, the tobiano trend has not been noted in Morgan horses.

-Among the Morgan breed, one genetic disorder has been reported.
+One genetic disorder has been reported for the Morgan breed.
 This is myopathy of type 1 polysaccharide storage, an autosomal dominant muscle condition predominantly found in stock horse and draft horse breeds caused by a GYS1 gene missense mutation.

 Morgan horses are one of the many dozen breeds found to have the allele for the disease, but its prevalence appears to be very low in Morgan horses relative to stock and draft breeds.

-In one survey, less than one per cent of randomly tested Morgan horses carried the allele for this condition, one of the lowest percentages among races in that study.
-Genetic disorders have also been associated with two coat colour genes present in Morgan horses.
+In one survey, less than one percent of randomly tested Morgan horses carried the allele for this condition, one of the lowest percentages among races in that study.
+Genetic disorders are also associated with two coat color genes in Morgan horses.

 One is the Multiple Congenital Ocular Abnormalities (MCOA) hereditary ocular syndrome, initially called equine anterior segment dysgenesis (ASD).
 The abnormal development of specific ocular tissues is characterized by MCOA, which causes diminished vision.